Saturday 16 June 2018

 The course will cover the basics of photovoltaics, from system design and load calculation through to the various types of solar panels, batteries and inverters and their suitability in different situations.
 The afternoon will be spent setting up a small photovoltaic system and will include a tour of the award winning Earthship Brighton.

-The day is aimed at those who wish to get a broad introduction to renewable energy technologies, as well as those wishing to install a photovoltaic energy system for water or space heating.
+The day is aimed at those who wish to get a broad introduction to renewable energy technologies, as well as those wishing to install a photovoltaic energy system for power, as well as for water and/or space heating.
+See Andy's article on the latest developments in solar here: Water and space heating from solar

 Please bring a basic calculator to use during the day.